 The community will undertake the following strategies in initial implementation of the policies of this common value.
-While this list is only a starting point, and not all inclusive, the community shall periodically update strategies as tasks are completed or as additional action is necessary, based on monitoring of relevant indicators.
+This list is only a starting point, and not all inclusive.
+As strategies are completed and/or new best practices, technology and information become available, the community may pursue additional strategies.
+Prioritization of the strategies to be implemented will occur annually as described in Policy 9.2.b.

-Strategies to direct growth out of habitat, scenery and open space (Principle 3.1)
+Strategies to direct growth out of habitat, scenery, and open space (Principle 3.1)

-- 3.1.S.1: Evaluate and update land development regulations outside of complete neighborhoods to reduce development potential and better protect rural character. - 3.1.S.2: Explore tools for transferring development potential from areas of ecological significance to existing and future complete neighborhoods in the Town and County. - 3.1.S.3: Evaluate and update County regulations regarding commercial, lodging and other nonresidential uses outside of complete neighborhoods. - 3.1.S.4: Identify areas and update land development regulations to create additional light industrial opportunities consistent with the Character Districts. - 3.1.S.5: Explore growth boundaries, associated expansion regulations and criteria for complete neighborhoods in the Town and County.
+- 3.1.S.1: Evaluate and update land development regulations outside of complete neighborhoods to reduce development potential and to better protect rural character. - 3.1.S.2: Explore tools for transferring development potential from areas of ecological significance to complete neighborhoods in the Town and County. - 3.1.S.3: Evaluate and update County regulations regarding commercial, lodging and other nonresidential uses outside of complete neighborhoods. - 3.1.S.4: Identify areas and update land development regulations to create additional light industrial opportunities consistent with the Character Districts. - 3.1.S.5: Explore growth boundaries and associated expansion regulations and criteria for complete neighborhoods in the Town and County.

-Strategies to enhance existing and future complete neighborhoods (Principle 3.2)
+Strategies to enhance suitable locations into complete neighborhoods (Principle 3.2)

-- 3.2.S.1: Update zoning and land development regulations within complete neighborhoods to achieve the desired character for complete neighborhoods as established in Character Districts. - 3.2.S.2: Identify locations for locally-oriented and visitor-oriented nonresidential use within complete neighborhoods, based on Character Districts. - 3.2.S.3: Update land development regulations for nonresidential areas within complete neighborhoods to encourage ground floor vitality and flexible upper floor mixed-use. - 3.2.S.4: Explore opportunities to amend the Teton Village Master Plans to allow for a more vibrant, year-round complete neighborhood that includes more locally-oriented nonresidential uses.

-- 3.2.S.5: Evaluate and update regulations in complete neighborhoods to allow and promote the appropriate variety of housing types identified through the Character Districts. - 3.2.S.6: Evaluate and update design regulations to encourage quality public space. - 3.2.S.7: Coordinate with a public art task force to write a public art plan for the community. - 3.2.S.8: Explore opportunities to enhance the ecological value, recreational value, and mobility opportunities associated with natural features within complete neighborhoods.
+- 3.2.S.1: Update zoning and land development regulations within complete neighborhoods to achieve the desired character for complete neighborhoods as established in Character Districts. - 3.2.S.2: Identify locations for locally-oriented and visitor-oriented nonresidential uses within complete neighborhoods, based on Character Districts. - 3.2.S.3: Update land development regulations for nonresidential areas within complete neighborhoods to encourage ground floor vitality and flexible upper floor mixed-use. - 3.2.S.4: Explore opportunities to amend the Teton Village Master Plans to allow for a more vibrant, year-round complete neighborhood that includes more locally-oriented nonresidential uses. - 3.2.S.5: Evaluate and update regulations in complete neighborhoods to allow and promote the appropriate variety of housing types identified through the Character Districts. - 3.2.S.6: Evaluate and update design regulations to encourage quality public space. - 3.2.S.7: Coordinate with a public art task force to write a public art plan for the community. - 3.2.S.8: Explore opportunities to enhance the ecological value, recreational value, and mobility opportunities associated with natural features within complete neighborhoods.